Not Crazy, Not Lazy

 You might be wondering, since the cause and cure of CFS are supposedly unknown, how I managed to turn it around.
 I’ve been a holistic counselor and healer for many years, and I’ve studied physiology and herbology for decades.
 That has come in handy.
 Once I knew that I had CFS, I read every piece of research I could get my hands on.
 Then I treated myself as an experiment.
 I would try what seemed to be a logical remedy or treatment for a couple of weeks, and if I noticed an improvement, then I would quit taking it for a couple of weeks and see if there were a difference.
 If I got worse after stopping the treatment for a couple of weeks, then I started it again for a few weeks, and repeated the process.
 If it seemed to cause a consistent improvement, it was a keeper.
 After cycling through a number of different treatments and remedies, I arrived at a few substances and practices that worked for me.
 I have continued to use those things, and I have continued to improve.

 In short, here’s what I found.
-Antivirals did absolutely nothing for me.
+Antivirals did nothing for me.
 That, together with the research I studied, led me to the conclusion that CFS is not a virus, or even a retrovirus.
 Immune-boosting or cytokine-supporting herbs or supplements made an incredible difference, and still do.
 That, together with the research I studied and the symptoms I experienced, led me to the conclusion that CFS is an autoimmune disorder.

 Once I began treating myself as having an autoimmune disease, all of my symptoms got better and I was eventually able to have a relatively normal life.

 What initially turned the corner for me was an herb (actually a resin) that has been used medicinally for thousands of years: Guggul.
 Guggul (also known as commiphora mukul, Bdellium in Ayurveda and mo yao in traditional Chinese medicine) comes from the Mukul myrrh tree, which is a very close relative of myrrh.
 Its resin, and sometimes the stems, are used in traditional medicine.
 The form that I found worked the best for me combines resin and stems.
-I also use tinospora (also known as heart-leaved moonseed, and guduchi in Ayurvedic medicine), along with several other herbs and nutrients which I’ve found enormously helpful.
+I also use tinospora (also known as heart-leaved moonseed, and guduchi in Ayurvedic medicine), along with cat’s claw, star anise and other herbs and nutrients which I’ve found enormously helpful.
 Guggul is the most essential to my recovery and continued remission, though; it is my primary medicine.
 In addition, I continued to apply the fundamentals of Ayurveda to my health and my life.

 I also learned to manage my “energy envelope.”
 I make certain I use the energy I do have in order to maintain stamina and strength, but don’t go overboard so that I end up in bed.
 By walking the fine line of “not too little, but not too much,” I’ve managed to increase my energy over time.
 I’m not sure I could have done this without the support of herbs and nutrition, though, so I wouldn’t recommend trying this without that support.